 Creates Relationships Between Teachers and Parents

-A quick teacher appreciation exchange gives teachers and parents a chance to talk, which can be very helpful in the bustle of the busy before- or after-school periods.
+A quick teacher appreciation exchange gives teachers and parents a chance to talk.
+That can be very helpful in the bustle of the busy before or after-school periods.

-Parents and kids aren’t the only ones who can appreciate teachers.
+Parents and kids aren’t the only ones who can show appreciation to teachers.
 Districts, individual administrators, and fellow teachers are encouraged to do it as well.
-Taking the time to thank the teachers in your life and give them a little something goes a long way toward keeping them happy and feeling fulfilled.
+Taking the time to thank the teachers in your life and surprise them with a small gift or card goes a long way toward keeping them feeling acknowledged and fulfilled.

 Shows Kids the Value of Giving

 Kids learn the value of giving by example early in life.
-While their gifts may not be worth much financially, they can still mean a lot to a teacher.
+While their gifts may not have much monetary value, they still mean a lot to a teacher.
 Consider amping up a school project, for instance, with a nice note on the back.

 Supplements the Budget

-Many teachers use their own money to purchase fun items for students to use in their classroom.
+Many teachers use their own money to purchase items for students to use in the classroom.
 Use Teacher Appreciation Week to give them a head start in purchasing some of those items!

 Need More Teacher Appreciation Ideas and Inspiration?

-Teachers, of course, don’t work only for the thank-yous they get, but those thanks do go a long way toward making the job worth it and keeping them around.
+Teachers, of course, don’t work only for the thank-yous they get, but those thanks do go a long way toward making the job worth it.
 So this year, make Teacher Appreciation Week a priority!